mutinex/mmm-eval/docs/index.md

 # Welcome to mmm-eval

-A comprehensive evaluation framework for Marketing Mix Modeling (MMM) frameworks.
+An evaluation framework for Marketing Mix Modeling (MMM) frameworks.

 ## Quick Start